telerik/blazor-docs/components/buttongroup/overview.md

     async Task SecondClick()
     {
         Console.WriteLine("the second button was clicked.
-It becomes primary when clicked.");
+It becomes selected when clicked.");
     }
 }
 ````